Public Health Section

 Food Fair & Stalls

-Temporary food fairs and events where food or beverages are prepared and sold for public consumption, with or without alcoholic drinks.
+Temporary food fairs and events where food or beverages are prepared and sold for public consumption, with or without alcoholic beverages.

-Providing facilities such as lounges, pubs, or bars, with or without the sale or supply of alcoholic drinks or food.
+Providing facilities such as a lounge, pub or bar, with or without the sale or supply of alcoholic beverages or food.

 Fees & Charges at a Glance